youzan/vant/src/swipe/README.md

 </van-swipe>
 ```

-> It's not supported to set SwipeItem size in the loop mode
+> It's not supported to set SwipeItem size in the loop mode.

 ### Custom Indicator